• Skip to primary navigation

 • Once you reach the desired consistency, coat all sides of your fondant (rolled into a log shape) with the remaining vegetable shortening.
 Double wrap your coated fondant with plastic wrap, then place inside a ziploc bag.
 Store refrigerated at least 12 hours to set up, preferably 24 hours.

-• *Keep all fondant wrapped in plastic wrap when you are not working with it, as fondant dries quickly.
+• Keep all fondant wrapped in plastic wrap when you are not working with it because fondant dries out quickly.

 Nutrition